tlylt/roofind/index.md

 "I want to quickly find rooms nearby because of an emergency need to move out"
 1. Download the app
-2. Click on browse as a visitor -> search screen
+2. Sign up & login to find rooms -> search screen
    1. Select filter: Rooms nearby, OR
    2. Search the postal code
 3. Browse the list of search results
-4. Tab on one of the rooms to see the details
+4. Tab on one of the rooms to see the details and chat with the landlord
 </panel>

 ## Wireframes
+Time for the real design work!

+In total, I have created two wireframes of the application in Figma.
+They are embedded below under "Wireframe 1 & Wireframe 2".
+In each tab, I have also included some discussion of the user testing(and the results) done.

 <tabs>
   <tab header="Wireframe 1">

-Time for the real design work!
-I have created a wireframe of the application in Figma and the very basic lofi prototype is viewable at this [link](https://www.figma.com/proto/jU0RMaV81UIymjc8D3qTu3/RooFind-W1?page-id=0%3A1&node-id=9%3A525&viewport=241%2C48%2C0.17&scaling=scale-down&starting-point-node-id=9%3A525).
-I have also embedded the wireframe below.
+The very basic lofi prototype is viewable at this [link](https://www.figma.com/proto/jU0RMaV81UIymjc8D3qTu3/RooFind-W1?page-id=0%3A1&node-id=9%3A525&viewport=241%2C48%2C0.17&scaling=scale-down&starting-point-node-id=9%3A525).
 Note that I did not link up all the buttons and the text fields as I intended to make this just enough for the very first round of user interviews.

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FjU0RMaV81UIymjc8D3qTu3%2FRooFind-W1%3Fpage-id%3D0%253A1%26node-id%3D9%253A525%26viewport%3D241%252C48%252C0.17%26scaling%3Dscale-down%26starting-point-node-id%3D9%253A525" allowfullscreen></iframe>
+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="450" height="800" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FjU0RMaV81UIymjc8D3qTu3%2FRooFind-W1%3Fpage-id%3D0%253A1%26node-id%3D9%253A525%26viewport%3D241%252C48%252C0.17%26scaling%3Dscale-down%26starting-point-node-id%3D9%253A525" allowfullscreen></iframe>

 With the basic wireframe W1, I decided to conduct a formative evaluation to ensure that the application is going towards the right direction.
 The first interview is done with a protential user over a Zoom meeting, in which she manipulated the prototype to achieve the task of finding a room.
 Below are some of the pointers taken during the testing.